 Lawsuits Related to Anesthesia Mistakes When Giving Birth

 While doctors, midwives, and expectant mothers all want a natural, easy birth, it’s not always possible.
 If a mother or her baby go into a crisis, doctors may need to operate immediately with an emergency C-section.
-Any procedure with anesthesia carries risks, but if you or your child has suffered an injury as a result of anesthesia, a birth injury lawyer can review your case and determine if you are eligible for compensation.
+Any procedure with anesthesia carries risks, but if you or your child has suffered an injury as a result of anesthesia, a birth injury attorney in Michigan can review your case and determine if you are eligible for compensation.

 Errors and mistakes with anesthesia can carry grave consequences for both mothers and their babies.
 Many factors can contribute to these mistakes, and many of them are preventable errors.
 Medical negligence is one of the leading causes of injury or death in the medical industry, carrying an annual price tag of $19 billion.

 Most mothers do not need to undergo full anesthesia during birth, unless there are severe and traumatic circumstances that require additional surgeries such as a car accident.
 Another instance is if the mother refuses an epidural for most of her labor but runs into sudden complications.
 If the baby needs to be C-sectioned immediately, she might be put under full anesthesia in the interest of time.